crowdsecurity/crowdsec/test/ansible/README.md

 - run-all.yml: run the other playbooks in the correct order.

-- provision-dependencies.yml: install the bats requirements (bash, netcat, cfssl, etc.), compilers, and database.
+- provision-dependencies.yml: install the bats requirements (bash, cfssl, etc.), compilers, and database.

 - provision-test-suite.yml: install the tests scripts and bats environment, and the crowdsec sources if we want to build the `crowdsec under test`.